 “Their commitment to their passengers is outstanding and is a benchmark of what cabin service should be.
 And this applies to ground staff as well, where the standards are just as high.

-“The airline’s staff have gone through a very turbulent 12 plus months with both COVID and receivership but their smiles have never left, Mr. Thomas said.
+“The airline’s staff have gone through a very turbulent two years with both COVID and receivership but their smiles have never left,” Mr Thomas said.

-Virgin Australian also made the global Top Twenty.
+Virgin Australian also made the global Top Ten.

 For rankings, the editors of AirlineRatings.com, some of the most experienced and awarded, combine international industry and government audits, with another 11 key criteria that include: fleet age, passenger review ratings, investment rating, and key product offerings to arrive at a ranking.